himmAllRight/himmAllRight-source/content/post/sql-intro.md

 3 rows in set (0.00 sec)
 ```

-Just be careful when setting the auto increment value that it isn't set to
+When setting the auto increment value manually, just be careful that it isn't
-something that could eventually overwrite a value in a table that has to be
+set to one that will eventually overwrite another value in the table that *must*
-unique, or it will error.
+be unique, or it will error.

 ### SQL Functions

 SQL *functions*, are SQL statements that don't directly manipulate data, but can
 be use to extract other useful information from the database and tables.
 They
-are often used with the `SELECT`.
-There are a bunch base of SQL functions that
+are often used in conjunction with `SELECT`.
+There are a bunch of base SQL
-can used.
-Here are examples of a few:
+functions to use.
+Here is a sampling of a few:

 #### COUNT

-Shows us the result of a function was ask it to do.
-In this case, the count of
+Shows the number of matched results returned.
+In this example, the number of
-items fitting that criteria.
+rows in `tblUsers`, and then the number of users over the age of 35:

 ``` SQL
 mysql> SELECT * FROM tblUsers;